wtheisen/BashDynamicPaper/README.md

 on linux.
 On mac it still requires [jq](https://stedolan.github.io/jq/) but instead of feh, [coreutils](https://formulae.brew.sh/formula/coreutils) (For shuf and gdate).
 Will also play nicely with [pywal](https://github.com/dylanaraps/pywal) should you want to change your themes w/r/t the wallpaper.
+Right now it uses [wttr.in]()'s ability to get the location via IP so if you're using a VPN it might not play nicely.
+Currently `--zip` only supports the locations in the United States.

 ### Example